 A single mom said to me: “I stopped cake decorating because all my energy was being drawn into creating something for someone else, instead of creating something with my son.”
 There’s only so much energy we have to give.
 By making this powerful choice, this mom freed herself to be fully present for her son.
 By engaging in conflict, energy gets slowly siphoned off from what matters to you most.

 Life is more than this given moment; you are not your sadness or regret.
 You have a choice each time you are drawn into engagement with your ex.
 Remember, you can’t go back.
 But you can learn from it.
 The next time you are reading an intrusive message, ask yourself, “What will this particular e-mail message mean to me five years from now?
-And what would I rather create in this moment?”
+And what would I rather create at this moment?”